Story

 Change was also coming to the War Department, which had charge of the Army.
 It counted 24,000 employees that were spread throughout 17 buildings.
 With the department scheduled to grow in size by 25 percent during the second half of 1941, it was clear that its makeshift arrangements could only spawn confusion.

-Gen. Brehon Somervell, the Army’s chief of construction, took the view that the Army needed an entirely new headquarters that would consolidate its Washington staff within a single building.
+General Brehon Somervell, the Army’s chief of construction, took the view that the Army needed an entirely new headquarters that would consolidate its Washington staff within a single building.
 In July 1941, with the issue of the draft still in the balance, he set a group of architects to prepare a design.
 He was in a hurry; he gave them a weekend.
 The site he had in mind was on the Virginia side of Memorial Bridge, close to Arlington Cemetery and not too far from Lee mansion.
 A road cut off one corner of the property, and this led the designers to propose a pentagonal structure.

 Somervell won the support of President Roosevelt, who sent a request to Congress for the necessary funds.
-Quickly a storm of criticism arose.
+Quickly, a storm of criticism arose.
 Some people dubbed the project “Somervell’s Folly,” demanding to know why the Army needed such a large and permanent structure.
 They were